 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

 Situated in the heart of the city, Louvre is the most visited and most popular art museum and gallery in the entire world.
+It is also amongst the most beautiful places to visit in Paris.
 Spread over sprawling 21,000 hectares, this museum is located in a royal fort, also called the Louvre.
 The relics of the same are still visible in the basement area.

 As one of the most crowded tourist places in Paris, this lavish and exotic museum is divided into several sections – Egyptian antiquities, oriental antiquities, Islamic art, Greek and Roman art, paintings, objects of art, sculptures of medieval period, and graphic art to name a few.

 Don’t miss: Leonardo da Vinci’s Mona Lisa, Winged Victory of Samothrace, Michelangelo’s Dying Slave, Lamassus, and Great Sphinx of Tanis

 Opening hours: 9 am to 10: 30 pm on Wednesday and Friday and rest of the days from 9 am to 6 pm.
 It is closed on Tuesday.